 We’ve sold thousands of car and truck signal booster kits, and our main tip is as follows: for best results, you’ll need your phone to be essentially sitting on top of the indoor antenna.
 We recommend using a Bluetooth headset or your car’s Bluetooth connection for actually making and receiving calls (it’s safer, too!).

-The best format for a car or truck booster is a "cradle" type device that encloses your phone in better cell coverage. weBoost have a patent on this type of device, and while cradle boosters are limited to 23 dB gain by the FCC, performance is still considerably higher than other devices simply because of the way the cradle's antenna is kept ultra-close to the signal booster.
+In addition to weBoost's Drive Reach, we really like weBoost's "cradle" boosters.
+A cradle booster ensures that you always have your phone directly next to the booster's antenna. weBoost has a patent on this type of device, and while cradle boosters are limited to 23 dB gain by the FCC, performance is still considerably higher than other devices simply because of the way the cradle's antenna is kept ultra-close to the signal booster.

-The brand new weBoost Drive Sleek 470135 is weBoost's latest cradle device.
+The brand new weBoost Drive Sleek 470135 is the latest in a long line of cradle boosters from weBoost.
 It's beautifully designed, with a number of aesthetic and functionality upgrades that make it our favorite car and truck booster.
-Due to the format, the Drive Sleek only works with one device at a time, and won't work with tablets or mobile hotspots–our wireless choices below are better if you the Drive Sleek isn't an option.
+Due to the format, the Drive Sleek only works with one device at a time, and won't work with tablets or mobile hotspots.
+If you need something for those devices, consider the Drive Reach.

 A separate version, the weBoost Drive Sleek 470135F, is designed for Canadian users only.